 As mentioned above HMRC require the CT600 return to be filed electronically(or digitally in new terms), through the HMRC Gateway which is basically a service which enables software platforms like Easy Digital Filings to connect to and transmit the filing.

 When using the Easy Digital Filing Service, the end of year amounts are entered

 into capture templates which in some ways mimics the old paper CT600 Form.
 Although with the advantage of a real time

-are base64 encoded, inserted into the CT600 XML structure and cryptographically hashed (the IRMark) for transmission to HMRC.
+These supporting documents are inserted into the CT600 XML structure and cryptographically hashed (the IRMark) for transmission to HMRC.